jonesjsc/API_Project/README.md

 ### Technical Requirements:

-This site is interactive,intuitive and easy to navigate.
+This site is interactive, intuitive and easy to navigate.

 This site is responsive.

-This site uses 2 server-side API's.
+This site uses 3 server-side API's.
+* https://icanhazdadjoke.com (a simple dad joke API)
+* https://api.nasa.gov/planetary/apod (NASA's Astronomy Picture of the Day)
+* https://pipedream.net (for passthru integration to a slack webhook)

 This site does not use alerts, confirms, or prompts.